dicengine/dice/doc/doxygen/DICe_MainPage.md

     <Parameter name="separate_output_file_for_each_subset" type="bool" value="true" />

-If the separate file for each subset option is employed, the index at the end of the filename refers to the subset id.
+If the separate file for each subset option is used, the index at the end of the filename refers to the subset id.

 The file name prefix to use for the output files can be set with the following option